Association for Logic Programming (ALP)

 - the ALP President: (Thomas Eiter <email@example.com>)

 - the ALP Conference Coordinator: (Marco gavanelli <firstname.lastname@example.org>)

 The following may give you an idea of what a proposal to organize an LP meeting (conference or symposium) might contain.
 What you have to do is to give enough information so that the ALP EC has confidence that you would be able to bring it off, and it would be a good and profitable meeting.
 The proposal should answer the following questions, should highlight its strengths and point out its vulnerabilities.
 Note that some of these questions (e.g. timing) may best be answerable at this stage through constraints.

 - When will it be held?

 - Who will lead the general and the local organization?
 Have they organized such events before?
 If so, which ones?
 Who will handle registrations, local organization, etc. Will you need to pay some company to do it, or can you handle it yourself, within your own organization or through some other non-profit organization?
 If so, what experience do they/you have and what support will they give you?

-In the recent past ICLP has been co-located with other logic-related conferences in the FLOC (Federated Logic Conference) event every four years: Copenhagen (2002), Seattle (2006), Edinburgh (2010), Vienna (2014).
+- In the recent past ICLP has been co-located with other logic-related conferences in the FLoC (Federated Logic Conference) event every four years: Copenhagen (2002), Seattle (2006), Edinburgh (2010), Vienna (2014), and Oxford (2018).
 Continuing with this tradition fixes the place every four years.
-FLOC 2018 is set to be held in Oxford.
+FLoC 2022 is set to be held in Haifa.